spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 ```

 Since this inbound channel adapter uses a Polling Channel under the hood, it must be configured with a Poller.
 A notable difference
-between the poller configured with this inbound adapter and other pollers is that the receive-timeout specified here
+between the poller configured with this inbound adapter and other pollers used in Spring Integration is that the receive-timeout specified on this poller
 does not have any effect.
 The reason for this is because of the way Kafka implements iterators on the consumer stream.
 It is using a BlockingQueue internally and thus it would wait indefinitely.
 Instead of interrupting the underlying thread,
-we are leveraging on direct Kafka support for consumer time out.
+we are leveraging a direct Kafka support for consumer time out.
 It is configured on the consumer context.
 Everything else
 is pretty much the same as in a regular inbound adapter.
-Any messages that it receives will be sent to the channel configured with it.
+Any message that it receives will be sent to the channel configured with it.

 Inbound Kafka Adapter must specify a kafka-consumer-context-ref element and here is how it is configured: